 A multigrid simulator for the variable-coupling Gaussian model provides an important basis for general nonlinear models, where non-constant couplings stochastically emerge at coarser levels of the multigrid Monte Carlo processing.
-Indeed, in a companion paper(8), the removal of the CSD and the volume factor is shown for some cases of a simple nonlinear model - the anharmonic crystal.
+Indeed, in a companion paper,(8) the removal of the CSD and the volume factor is shown for some cases of a simple non-linear model-the anharmonic crystal.

-We show that in order to reach optimality in the variable-coupling Gaussian model, the multigrid algorithm for such cases must differ from the algorithms in (7,9,10,16) mainly in the following two aspects.
-Firstly, instead of the simple linear interpolation that we have used in (7,9,10,16), weighted interpolation must be used.
+We show that in order to reach optimality in the variable-coupling Gaussian model, the multigrid algorithm for such cases must differ from the algorithms in refs.
+7, 9, 10, and 16 mainly in the following two aspects.
+Firstly, instead of the simple linear interpolation that we have used in refs.
+7, 9, 10, and 16, weighted interpolation must be used.
 Secondly, variable sampling should be applied during the multigrid cycle; in particular, the Monte Carlo process should sample more frequently regions with smaller coupling values.
 Precise rules for the interpolation weights and for the sampling frequency (implying also general rules for switching between the multigrid levels) are derived below.

-The algorithms have been implemented for strongly discontinuous cases (large a) in one and two dimensions.
-The results are as good as those previously attained (7,9,10,16) for constant coefficients.
-For the one dimensional variablecoupling Gaussian model, the susceptibility is calculated to accuracy ε_r in about less than $8\varepsilon_r^{-2}$ random number generations.
-In the two-dimensional variablecoupling Gaussian model, the susceptibility can be measured in about less than $20\varepsilon^{-2}$ random generations.
-These results are independent of the coupling ratio a .
+The algorithm have been implemented for strongly discontinuous cases (large $a$ ) in one and two dimensions.
+The results are as good as those previously attained(7, 9, 10, 16) for constant coefficients.
+For the one dimensional variable-coupling Gaussian model, the susceptibility is calculated to accuracy $\varepsilon_r$ in about less than $8\varepsilon_r^{-2}$ random number generations.
+In the two-dimensional variable-coupling Gaussian model, the susceptibility can be measured in about less than $20\varepsilon_r^{-2}$ random generations.
+These results are independent of the coupling ratio $a$ .

 Thus, our multigrid algorithm effectively produces an independent sample in just O(1) computer operations.
-The computational time of this "optimal multigrid" algorithm is thus smaller by a factor $O(N^d)$ compared to that of a conventional multigrid algorithm, e.g. such as that of Refs 12, 17 and 21, which measures the observable only once per multigrid cycle.
+The computational time of this "optimal multigrid" algorithm is thus smaller by a factor $O(N^d)$ compared to that of a conventional multigrid algorithm, e.g., such as that of refs.
+12, 17, and 21, which measures the observable only once per multigrid cycle.

 For simplicity, the present work deals only with isotropic models.
-Modifications to the anisotropic case are briefly discussed in App.
-B.
+Modifications to the anisotropic case are briefly discussed in Appendix B.